svitiashchuk/redkstats/README.md

 So this is the moment where this utility comes in action.
 Using `redkstats` you could collect all the keys and their idle time (see redis command [OBJECT IDLETIME](https://redis.io/commands/OBJECT)), group them by their prefix and get some basic stats.
 Summary that you got might help you to decide which keys should be deleted from the storage.

+## License
+This project is licensed under the GNU GPLv3 - see the [LICENSE](LICENSE) file for details